 This multidisciplinary program reserves one position each year for a St. Louis Children’s Hospital (SLCH) Scholar.
 The SLCH Scholar is selected specifically for this appointment based on a strong research project that addresses the needs of children and adolescents.

 For periodic updates regarding the KL2 Career Development Awards Program, please visit us on Twitter!

 Deadline 2: September 1st

-All cancer-related applications will no longer be accepted as part of the KL2 application cycle.
-Please apply to the Oncology K12 Career Development Award during their annual application cycle period.
+All cancer-related projects are encouraged to apply to the Oncology K12 Career Development Award during their annual application cycle period.

 To view the 2018 How to Apply Session recording, click HERE

 75% of a KL2 Scholar’s salary (up to $75,000 per year) is provided by the program.
 Surgeons may request a lower level of effort, but not less than 50%.